Lightning-AI/pytorch-lightning/docs/source-pytorch/data/custom_data_iterables.rst

 Injecting 3rd Party Data Iterables
 ##################################

-When training a model with on a specific task, dataloading and preprocessing might become a bottleneck.
+When training a model on a specific task, data loading and preprocessing might become a bottleneck.
 Lightning does not enforce a specific data loading approach nor does it try to control it.
 The only assumption Lightning makes is that the data is returned as an iterable of batches.

-For PyTorch-based programs these iterables are typically instances of :class:`~torch.utils.data.DataLoader`.
+For PyTorch-based programs, these iterables are typically instances of :class:`~torch.utils.data.DataLoader`.

 However, Lightning also supports other data types such as plain list of batches, generators or other custom iterables.